sdr-enthusiasts/gitbook-adsb-guide/useful-extras/auto-restart-unhealthy-containers.md

 # Auto-Restart Unhealthy Containers

-[As previously discussed](../foundations/common-tasks-and-info.md#information-on-healthchecks), I try to include [healthchecks](https://docs.docker.com/engine/reference/builder/) in all my images.
+[As previously discussed](../foundations/common-tasks-and-info.md#information-on-healthchecks), we try to include [healthchecks](https://docs.docker.com/engine/reference/builder/) in all our images.
 You should see a health status in the `STATUS` column of each container created in this guide whenever you issue the `docker ps` command.

 For example: